lukeprofits/galactica/README.md

 > Precompute intelligence, store it as durable data, and use a relatively small local model to navigate that intelligence.

 Most AI systems try to compress knowledge and reasoning into model weights.
-Galactica starts from the observation that storage is much cheaper, easier to copy, and easier to preserve than frontier-scale inference.
+Galactica starts from the observation that storage is much cheaper than frontier-scale inference.

-Instead of requiring every local model to independently rediscover the same facts, explanations, procedures, and reasoning patterns, powerful models can perform that work once and save the result in a reusable corpus.
-A smaller local model can then act as an interpreter and navigator of that corpus.
+Instead of requiring every local model to independently rediscover the same facts, explanations, procedures, and reasoning patterns, powerful models can perform that work one time, and save the result in a reusable corpus.
+A smaller local model can then navigate that corpus and produce more intelligent responses than it otherwise would be able to.

 ## Install